Social Icons

 Directed by John Hughes

-This is the movie that defined the phrase, “rebel without a cause.”
-Ferries was just a young lad who wanted to skip school and have the best day of his life, along with his best friend and the love of his life.
-Ferris popularity in his town is based on his ability to charm anyone and get away with things by using his wits.
-It is those wits and gimmicks that we get to see and enjoy in this movie.
-It is not the adventure that made this movie for me.
-What Ferris viewed as fun can be to others dull, but Ferris himself is the reason this movie is so popular and has been included in many film rating lists.
+This is the movie that defined the phrase “rebel without a cause.”
+Ferris is just a young guy who wants to skip school and have the best day of his life, along with his best friend and the love of his life.
+Ferris’s popularity in his town comes from his ability to charm anyone and get away with almost anything using his wits.
+It’s those wits and gimmicks that make this movie so enjoyable.
+For me, it’s not the adventure that makes the movie—what Ferris finds fun might seem dull to others—but Ferris himself is the reason this film is so beloved and has earned a spot on many “best movies” lists.

-The movie earned Broderick a Golden Globe nomination in 1986 for Best Actor – Motion Picture Musical or Comedy.
-Broderick has been unable to step out of the shadow of a character he played in 1986.
-Saying that people still walk up to him on the street and call him Ferris or asking if he is having a day off.
+When you watch Ferris Bueller’s Day Off, you’ll notice how many movies have borrowed ideas from it.
+The film was written, co-produced, and directed by the late John Hughes, the genius behind many of the favorite comedies of the ’80s and early ’90s.
+The movie earned Matthew Broderick a Golden Globe nomination in 1986 for Best Actor – Motion Picture Musical or Comedy.
+Even decades later, Broderick hasn’t been able to step out of Ferris’s shadow.
+People still walk up to him on the street, calling him Ferris or asking if he’s having a day off.

-This movie and the voice casting as adult Simba in The Lion King animated trilogy is Broderick's most memorable roles.
+This movie, along with his voice role as adult Simba in The Lion King animated trilogy, remains Broderick’s most memorable work.

-Ferris Bueller's Day Off has one very wonderful advise for finding the joy in living: 'Life moves pretty fast; if you don't stop and look around once in a while, you could miss it!'"
+Ferris Bueller’s Day Off offers a wonderful piece of advice for finding joy in life: “Life moves pretty fast; if you don’t stop and look around once in a while, you could miss it!”

 Willy Wonka and the Chocolate Factory (1971)